A variety of learning experiences

 Academic Requirements

-• The minimum requirement for entry into the Advanced Certificate, ADGIS, or Year 3 of the BGIS program is successful completion of 60 credits from a diploma/associate degree or applied/academic degree from an accredited post-secondary institution with an average GPA of at least 2.33.
+• The minimum requirement for entry into the ADGIS is successful completion of 60 credits from a diploma/associate degree or applied/academic degree from an accredited post-secondary institution with an average GPA of at least 2.33.

 • International students will be expected to provide documentation of English proficiency as per Policy 8611.